-One of the most wonderful things about this city is that it is very walkable, making many of these must-visit attractions best seen on foot.
-If you’re only visiting for a few days, choose as many of these destinations that interest you, as they have all helped shape Boston into one of the most amazing, and beautiful, cities in America.
+One of the most wonderful things about Boston is that it is very walkable, making many of these must-visit attractions best seen on foot.
+Even if you’re only visiting for a few days, you should still be able to fit in lots of the places that have helped shape Boston into one of the most amazing, and beautiful, cities in America.

-Boston Public Garden
+Boston Common and Public Garden

 Museum of Fine Arts